eshaghi-ms/MHNO/README.md

 ---

+## 📢 Availability

+🔒 **The code and data will be made publicly available after the journal review process is complete.**
+Please ⭐ star this repository to get notified when the release is published.

+---

 ## 🧠 Overview

 Interfacial dynamics play a central role in many physical systems, such as phase transitions, microstructure evolution, and thin-film growth.
 These problems are modeled by stiff, nonlinear, time-dependent PDEs, which are challenging to solve, especially over long time horizons.